Fellowship-Trained Cataract Surgeon, Desert Vision Center · May 1, 2026

 I also discuss the possibility of a staged approach: using a lens exchange or a piggyback IOL if the initial result is not within the target range.
 Planning for that possibility upfront, rather than treating it as a failure, leads to better outcomes and less frustration.

 If you had RK decades ago and are now facing cataract surgery, the most important thing is finding a surgeon who has significant experience with post-RK eyes and who will be honest with you about the limitations.
-The goal is excellent vision, and most post-RK patients achieve it.
+The goal is good vision, and most post-RK patients achieve it.
 But the path may involve more fine-tuning than it would for a patient with a normal cornea, and you should know that going in.